 Diplomats from Russia, the United States, Britain, France, Germany and China have been meeting nearly every day for weeks to hammer out a draft sanctions resolution to submit to the full Security Council for a vote.

 Russia and China, Western diplomats say, have been pushing the four Western powers to dilute some of the measures in the US-drafted sanctions proposal.
+Moscow and Beijing have strong commercial ties with Iran.

 Russia believes the point of a fourth round of UN sanctions should not be to punish Iran but to “strengthen the non-proliferation regime”.